 Construction and Decommissioning

-design.
+As discussed in the Alternate Transmission Line #1 and Collector Substation Alternative, One site is located adjacent to Old Highway 80, site # 37-024023 (Highway 80, a linear feature).
+Old Highway 80 does not contain any unimproved preserved road segments within the project area and no impacts are anticipated.
+It is anticipated that these cultural resources can be avoided by a shift in the project design.
 This alternative would have the same impacts to historic resources as the proposed project, as discussed in Section 3.5.3.
 This alternative would include a transmission line in the same area as the proposed project.
 Impacts are less than significant.

 Operation and Maintenance

-No historic resources were identified located within this alternative footprint.
+No historic resources were identified to be impacted located within this alternative footprint.
 No impacts are identified during operation and maintenance of the project.

 Cause a substantial adverse change in the significance of an archaeological resource